-In photography, two rules are unavoidable – Golden ratio and Rule of thirds and it is still being discussed about which rule is “better”.
+In photography, two rules are to take into consideration– The Golden Ratio and The Rule of Thirds and, it is still being discussed about which rule is “better to use”.

 The composition may be symmetrical and asymmetrical.
 To make the picture more pleasant, harmonious, and to avoid the central composition, old masters were applying various methods and mathematical calculations.
 Since symmetrical compositions are sometimes monotonous and static, the golden ratio is used as one of the solutions.
 This rule is defined by the Roman architect Vitruvius, who tried to establish unequal distribution and asymmetry of space that is pleasant and attractive to human visual experience.
 This is a classic mathematical formula for a balanced distribution of “weight” in the picture.
 I drew here geometric representation of the construction of the composition that follows the rule of the golden ratio; but the point is not to over-calculate, to restrict the artist’s freedom with mathematical calculations.
 The idea is to train the eye to pre-identify naturally these relationships.
 Ultimately, one photographs with the eye, but not the camera.